dgarciamijares/Predicting-Yelp-Ratings/README.md

 ### Classification Models

-1. **Thresholding Regression Models: Linear and regression tree models thresholded at a value of 4.
+1. **Thresholding Regression Models**: Linear and regression tree models thresholded at a value of 4.
-2. **Logistic Regression: Built using all independent variables.
+2. **Logistic Regression**: Built using all independent variables.
-3. **Classification Tree: Constructed using the CART algorithm, with hyperparameters selected through cross-validation.
+3. **Classification Tree**: Constructed using the CART algorithm, with hyperparameters selected through cross-validation.

 ### Evaluation Metrics